-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year. - The first release will ship the beginning of January 2011. - The final release will ship the beginning of March 2011.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - Links to other Internet-based tax research materials. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year. - The first release will ship the beginning of January 2013. - The final release will ship the beginning of March 2013.